mohitmishra786/chessman/_posts/2024-09-24-Implementing-Threads-in-C:-Designing-Concurrent-Programs-with-pthreads.md

 10. [Conclusion](#conclusion)

 ## Introduction
 In the world of modern computing, the ability to perform multiple tasks simultaneously is not just a luxury—it's a necessity.
 Enter threads: a powerful, fascinating, and sometimes daunting tool in a programmer's arsenal.
-Today, we're going to embark on a journey into the realm of concurrent programming, specifically focusing on threads in C.
+Today, we're going to get on a journey into the world of concurrent programming, specifically focusing on `threads` in C.

 ## Understanding Threads: The Basics